Kala Sangam and Bronte Parsonage Museum

 Hosted by Mark Connors (WORD CLUB), this Open Mic Night is the chance to read your poetry or spoken word pieces to a supportive, welcoming audience.

-Performance slots are limited – if you would like to read please email email@example.com.
+Performance slots for this event have now all been filled – if you would like to be placed on a waiting list for the event please email email@example.com.

 The majority of performances at Kala Sangam are now Pay What You Decide, which means you don’t have to pay until after you have seen a show!